appserver-io/appserver/_docs/basic-usage.md

 After the installation wizard (or package manager) has finished, the application server starts automatically.
 You can now use it without limitations.

-Below you find basic instructions on how to make use of appserver.io.
+Below you will find basic instructions on how to make use of appserver.io.
 After the installation, you might want to look at some apps.
-A showcase example, whcih is accessible via `http://127.0.0.1:9080/example`, is bundled with appserver.io.
+An example application is accessible via `http://127.0.0.1:9080/example`, which is bundled with appserver.io installation.

 Start your preferred browser and check out various possibilities.
-To pass the password barriers use the default login `appserver/appserver.i0`.
+To enter through the login use the default user credentials `appserver/appserver.i0`.

 ## Service availability

-appserver.io does expose several [servers]({{ "/get-started/documentation/configuration.html#server-configuration" | prepend: site.baseurl }}) that are reachable using their respective address and port.
+appserver.io does expose several [servers]({{ "/get-started/documentation/configuration.html#server-configuration" | prepend: site.baseurl }}) which are reachable using their respective address and port.
 Per default, we only allow for local access using the `localhost` address `127.0.0.1`.

 If the servers' availability has to be changed, it can be done using the appropriate configuration file as [described here]({{ "/get-started/documentation/configuration.html#server-configuration" | prepend: site.baseurl }}) by altering the `address` param.